 Learn more about making posts sticky here:

-If you’ve scheduled a WordPress post to publish later, but changed your mind and want to publish it immediately, just return to the Edit Post page for your scheduled post.
+If you’ve scheduled a blog post to publish in the future, but then change your mind and decide to publish it immediately, simply go back to the Edit Post page for your scheduled post.

-In the Publish section, click on the “Edit” link next to the date you have scheduled your blog post for publishing:
+In the Publish section, click on the “Edit” link next to the date your post is scheduled for publishing:

 (Publish box – Edit)